Our Work

 Where We Work

-Our primary base is Kenya, where we hope to understand the effects of artificial light on wildlife, the role of light pollution in human-wildlife conflict, and existing cultural perspectives of darkness and light.
+We work in two target areas, Kenya and Slovenia, where we hope to understand the effects of artificial light on wildlife in each unique cultural context.
 Through this we hope to develop transferable methodologies to a wide range of locations with similar characteristics.

 Past Projects